LandonPatmore/goUtils/README.md

 # goUtils
-This packages contains various small utils for the Go language.
+Contains various small package utils for the Go language.

+## How To's
+Each package contains a README on how to properly use the package.